 Total funds raised: £28.1m

-Around 10 million square feet of real estate has been captured using the ai-driven software.
+Around 10 million square feet of real estate has been captured using the AI company’s software.
 Some use-cases of Pupil include: creating marketing assets, visualising design for architects and engineers, and providing hyper-accurate digital assets.

 Total funds raised: £26.7m

 Beamery is a talent platform that enables tech companies to search for, connect, and communicate with potential employees.